hipay/hipay-docs/hipay-enterprise-sdk-ios/04-Generating-a-signature.md

     }
 ```

-For the sake of this example, we assume that the response is in JSON format.
+On this example, we assume that the response is in JSON format.
 Once you get the signature, you can create a `HPFPaymentPageRequest` with the necessary parameters and then present the `HPFPaymentScreenViewController` screen.
 You will get more details about the *payment screen* in the next sections.